decretist/Gratian/papers/working/main.md

 First I'm going to discuss in general terms the use of stylometry for authorship attribution.
-Then, I'm going to discuss the methodology and the program that I am using for this project.
-Finally, I am going to show the results of stylometric analysis of the case statements, the first-recension _dicta_, and the second-recension _dicta_, and discuss some possible interpretations of those results.
+Then, I'm going to discuss the methodology and the software that I am using for this project.
+Finally, I am going to show the results of stylometric analysis of the case statements, the first-recension _dicta_, and the second-recension _dicta_ (both with and without the _dicta_ from _de Penitentia_), and discuss some possible interpretations of those results.

 Stylometry is the measurement of style.
 According to one recent definition, "[s]tyle is a property of texts constituted by an ensemble of formal features which can be observed quantitatively or qualitatively." [@herrmann_revisiting_2015, 44]

-So while style itself has both qualitative and quantitative aspects, stylometry is concerned only with quantitative aspects of style.
+While style itself has both qualitative and quantitative aspects, stylometry is concerned only with quantitative aspects of style.
 One well-established use of stylometry is to attribute authorship.
 And for the purpose of authorship attribution, the formal linguistic